BZoennchen/Pages/_posts/2023-10-07-system-theory-and-ai.md

 It shows how each of these systems functions differently while still being *structurally coupled* with one another via a **shared medium** (language), as explained above.
 But inspite of being coupled, or because of it, they cannot act unitedly.

-The effectiveness of functional differentiation to deal with complexity comes at a cost: *Anarchy*, that is, there is no controlling system or governing system---no single rationality that is in charge.
+The effectiveness of functional differentiation to deal with complexity comes at a cost: *anarchy*, that is, there is no controlling system or governing system---no single rationality that is in charge.
 From a reductionist standpoint, the actors of the movie seem completely irrational.
 By seeing modern society through the eyes of controllable cause and effect chains one can only come to the conclusion that our society is dysfunctional or worse: immoral.
 In the movie, only the scientist, who also represent the perspective of the audience, seem to do the right thing.